-Among the sustainable carbon feedstocks we are assessing to use at our Secunda and Sasolburg sites are biomass (for gasification), biogas and unavoidable process CO3.
+Among the sustainable carbon feedstocks we are assessing to use at our Secunda and Sasolburg sites are biomass (for gasification), biogas and unavoidable process CO2.
 By re-routing bio-sludge from our biological water treatment plants to gasification, a portion of the carbon is reconverted into usable products.
+This solution, developed and trialled by Sasol, means we can shut down bio-sludge incinerators with associated positive GHG and air emission impacts.